Brismuth-Apps-LLC/bulk-texter-lite/README.md

 # Bulk Texter Lite / Google Voice Bulk Texter
-A Firefox/Chrome extension that can send personalized bulk SMS text messages via [Google Voice](https://voice.google.com).
+A browser extension that can send personalized bulk SMS text messages via [Google Voice](https://voice.google.com).

 It is available as an [Edge add-on](https://microsoftedge.microsoft.com/addons/detail/google-voice-bulk-texter/olokpmeifgmfmhdnpfllllfnakdakldl), a [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/) or you can follow the [instructions below](#install-it) to install it manually in Chrome.

 This is the same software that was previously called "Google Voice Bulk Texter".
 It has been renamed to avoid confusion - this software is not affiliated with Google or Google Voice.

-Want more features?
-Check out [Bulk Texter Pro](https://www.bulktexterpro.com)!

 ## What is it?
 This is a chrome extension that allows you to write a message once and send it to a list of numbers and names (names are optional).
 It is a huge time saver if you need to send the same message to a lot of people and you already have a list of phone numbers and names.
 It is useful for things like planning events, sending announcements to your church group, or sending reminders to your clients.